vishnuharidas/april-ssg/README.md

 **April⋅SSG** is a lightweight, super-simple static site generator written in JavaScript.
 It focuses on **minimalism and ease of use**, making it an ideal choice for developers who want to create static websites without unnecessary complexity.

 April⋅SSG was born out of my frustration with tools like Jekyll and Hugo.
 They always seemed to overcomplicate things when all I wanted was a clean, minimalistic site.
 After countless hours of trial and error, I built a simple static site generator with the help of Copilot.
-(I'll be sharing the full story in an upcoming blog post — stay tuned!)
+Discover the full story behind [why I built April⋅SSG](https://iamvishnu.com/posts/why-i-built-april-static-site-generator).

 ---